 Photo by Gabriel Jimenez on Unsplash

-Since I last wrote about food, I’ve done a lot of reading on permaculture and holistic food production and land management.
-Please see my Bookshelves and Web Resources pages for links.
+Since I last wrote about food, I’ve done a lot of reading on permaculture, holistic food production, and land management.
+Please see my Resource page for links.
 What I’ve learned is that monocropping is biocide.
 Large-scale animal production can be equally catastrophic for the land and environment.
 What we know now is that a healthy complex system (i.e., Planet Earth, left undisturbed) contains an essential mix of plants, fungi, microorganisms, insects and animals.
 Earth is evolved for such communities, and we will destroy the planet if we don’t figure out how to emulate, nurture, protect and participate in such systems.
 All life will starve to death.

 The most extraordinary thing about eating this way, and the hardest part to communicate to someone who doesn’t, is the level of hunger satisfaction.
 Previously, I was always snacking.
 A piece of fruit, a couple of pieces of toast, a salad, a smoothie.
 I was always hungry, and I was always ashamed of it.
 My shame caused me to withhold food from myself, which only made my cravings worse.
 My weight, mood and energy fluctuated wildly.
 My sleep was bad.
 I had constant pain.
 I was always thinking about food, one way or another.

 It’s hard to express how different it is to eat a big breakfast and walk away feeling really satisfied and full until six or seven hours later.
 No craving.
 No shame.
 No snacking.
 No sense of deprivation.
 No counting calories or weighing portions.
 Then, another big meal, the evening routine and bedtime, satisfied and satiated.
 When I’m hungry, I eat.
 I don’t care what time it is or what else is going on.
 When I’m full, I stop eating.
 That’s it.

 Photo by Erda Estremera on Unsplash